Allen Community College: Expansion and growth

 ACCC was rapidly enhancing its campus, drawing in attention from possible students from nearby cities and this was starting to become an issue that was essentially an easy fix.
 In August, 1983, came the construction of Winter Hall, a slightly smaller, 56-bed residence hall.
 Also added was a physical fitness trial in the summer of 1994.
 In 1985, the Activities Building was built.
 The Activities Building measures in at 1800 square feet with the purpose for student recreations and winter indoor sport practices.
 In 1989, A fitness center was constructed on the inside of the Activities Building, fully equipped for everyday use.
 Also built in 1989 on the Allen County Community College campus was a 15,000 square foot Technology Building along with an Interactive Television Studio.

 Burlingame Campus

 In the spring of 1991, the Burlingame Campus began operations in a 7,500 square foot building built in a cooperative venture between the City of Burlingame, the unified school district, and ACCC.
 Two modular units were added in 1995, providing six more classrooms.
 An addition that more than doubled the size of the original building was completed in the fall of 2001.
-Allen County Community College now enrolls approximately 2,500 students each semester in the programs offered on the campuses in Iola and Burlingame, over Interactive Television, on the Internet, and at the outreach sites located within the six-county service area.
+Allen County Community College now enrolls approximately 1,800 students each semester in the programs offered on the campuses in Iola and Burlingame, over Interactive Television, on the Internet, and at the outreach sites located within the six-county service area.
+Due to dwindling enrollment and the COVID-19 pandemic, the Burlingame campus was closed in 2023.